open-telemetry/community/docs/how-to-handle-public-calendar.md

 All SIG maintainers have permission to edit the Public OpenTelemetry calendar.
 To get access to the calendar, please join the Google Group opentelemetry-calendar-contributors@googlegroups.com.
-You can request to be added to this Google Group by creating an issue in this repository.
+If your identity is not recognizable from the e-mail you are using to request joining the group, please request to be added to this Google Group by creating an issue in this repository.

+Important: all members of this Google Group has access to [zoom meetings host keys](https://docs.google.com/document/d/1gt9ctxKGPrM_XTINqLgkSxYypdrczHkt2znjwgBU4UU/edit#).
+Please keep the membership of this group up to date and accurate.

+## Zoom bombing

+All members of opentelemetry-calendar-contributors@googlegroups.com has access to [the document](https://docs.google.com/document/d/1gt9ctxKGPrM_XTINqLgkSxYypdrczHkt2znjwgBU4UU/edit#) explaining how to deal with inappropriate behavior in Zoom.